alxliv/ai_bullet/README.md

 - "Explain the constraint solver implementation"
 - "How does collision detection work in Bullet3?"
 - "What examples are available for soft body dynamics?"
+- "Where class btMotionState is defined?"

 **Logs and Debugging:**
 - Web interface logs appear in console when running `webgui.py`
-- Check browser developer tools for frontend issues
 - Use `debug_server.py` for isolated testing
+- Messages for all sessions are recorded in the `saved_chats` folder

 For additional support, please check the project's issue tracker or create a new issue with detailed error information.